-4. Overarching vision for adult community health services
+4 Overarching vision for adult community health services

-All feedback was used to develop the model of care and the service specifications.
+All of the feedback from local feedback was combined with that from clinicians and other stakeholders to develop and refine specifications to be procured.
 Specifications are the formal requirements that the CCG is asking a community services provider to fulfil.
-The CCG published the draft contract on its website, which incorporated the feedback received directly into the service specifications.

-Figure 1 sets out the model of care for out of hospital care.
-The vision is that Adult Community Health services should be seamlessly integrated with Primary Care, providing care based on need and managing complexity and risk tailored to the person.
+Figure 1 sets out the model of care for community health services that the CCG intends to procure.
+The vision is that community health services should be seamlessly integrated with primary care, providing care based on need and managing complexity and risk tailored to the person.
 An overarching principle is to enable people to support themselves as much as possible through a 'home first' approach.
 The home first principle aims to keep people living and supported in the community.